toanong/iPPRL/linkability/individual_linkage_specs.md

 ### Data structure
 Notes:
    * ROW_ID: A unique integer value for each row in a table.
-   * UID: A unique integer value for each unique person in a data extract.
-Each data extract will include a new unique random patient-specific UID.
-Sites will maintain a separate secure table that retains the mapping between the random UID and the source data identifier (e.g., MRN) (See Example 2)
+   * ID: A unique integer value for each unique person in a data extract.
+Each data extract will include a new unique random patient-specific ID.
+Sites will maintain a separate secure table that retains the mapping between the random ID and the source data identifier (e.g., MRN) (See Example 2)
    * A unique individual (person) may have multiple data rows (row_ids) that have the same uid (See Example 1)
    * row_id and uid are required fields.
 All other fields are also required but may be empty, in accordance with the HL7 concept of RE (Required but may be Empty).[1]